 The experts at Readable attest that you have just seven seconds to grab a reader's attention, especially on a website.

-Readable is designed to make sure your content doesn’t get lost in all the noise.
+Readable is designed to ensure your content isn’t lost in all the noise.

 Its website readability tools enable you to find the pages on your site that need a little TLC… scanning for the pages with the worst readability, spelling and grammar for you to update.

-Once the initial scan is concluded, Readable will monitor your site for new pages and score those automatically as well.
+Once the initial scan is concluded, Readable will monitor your site for new pages and score those automatically.

-By adding your domain name to their system, Readable’s indexing tools will scan your website, finding your content pages and scoring them for readability.
+By adding your domain name to their system, Readable’s indexing tools will scan your website, find your content pages, and score them for readability.
 They will assign a rating for every text page on your site and give you an overall readability rating for the whole site.

-Similar to Grammarly and Pro Writing Aid, Readable looks at spelling and grammar… as well as cliche usage and writing style.
+Similar to Grammarly and Pro Writing Aid, Readable examines spelling and grammar, cliche usage, and writing style.

-The biggest difference is their score for keyword density, which is huge if you are a site developer… and that seems to be Readable’s target audience.
+The most significant difference is their score for keyword density, which is huge if you are a site developer… and that seems to be Readable’s target audience.

-Readable also works with Skype and Dropbox, without having to exit the applications via their ReadablePro API technology.
-This is another standout feature to its competitors.
+Readable also works with Skype and Dropbox without having to exit the applications via its ReadablePro API technology, another standout feature compared to its competitors.

 There is also a 7-day free trial with the base plan.